eclipse-vertx/vert.x/core_manual_js.md

 * `length()`.
 To obtain the length of the buffer.
 The length of a buffer is the index of the byte in the buffer with the largest index + 1.
 * `copy()`.
 Copy the entire buffer

-See the JavaDoc for more detailed method level documentation.

 # Delayed and Periodic Tasks

-It's very common in vert.x to want to perform an action after a delay, or periodically.
+It's very common in Vert.x to want to perform an action after a delay, or periodically.

 In standard verticles you can't just make the thread sleep to introduce a delay, as that will block the event loop thread.

-Instead you use vert.x timers.
+Instead you use Vert.x timers.
 Timers can be *one-shot* or *periodic*.
 We'll discuss both

 ## One-shot Timers

 A one shot timer calls an event handler after a certain delay, expressed in milliseconds.

-To set a timer to fire once you use the `vertx.setTimer` function passing in the delay and the handler
+To set a timer to fire once you use the `setTimer` method passing in the delay and a handler function

-    vertx.setTimer(1000, function() {
+    var timerID = vertx.setTimer(1000, function(timerID) {
-        log.info('And one second later this is printed'); });
+        console.log("And one second later this is printed"); });

-    log.info('First this is printed');
+    console.log("First this is printed");

+The return value is a unique timer id which can later be used to cancel the timer.
+The handler is also passed the timer id.

 ## Periodic Timers

-You can also set a timer to fire periodically by using the `setPeriodic` function.
+You can also set a timer to fire periodically by using the `setPeriodic` method.
 There will be an initial delay equal to the period.
-The return value of `setPeriodic` is a unique timer id (number).
+The return value of `setPeriodic` is a unique timer id (long).
 This can be later used if the timer needs to be cancelled.
 The argument passed into the timer event handler is also the unique timer id:

-    var id = vertx.setPeriodic(1000, function(id) {
+    var timerID = vertx.setPeriodic(1000, function(timerID) {
-        log.info('And every second this is printed');
+        console.log("And every second this is printed");
     });

-    log.info('First this is printed');
+    console.log("First this is printed");

 ## Cancelling timers

-To cancel a periodic timer, call the `cancelTimer` function specifying the timer id.
+To cancel a periodic timer, call the `cancelTimer` method specifying the timer id.
 For example:

-    var id = vertx.setPeriodic(1000, function(id) {
+    var timerID = vertx.setPeriodic(1000, function(timerID) {
-        log.info('This is not gonna be printed');
     });

     // And immediately cancel it

-    vertx.cancelTimer(id);
+    vertx.cancelTimer(timerID);

 Or you can cancel it from inside the event handler.
 The following example cancels the timer after it has fired 10 times.

     var count = 0;

     vertx.setPeriodic(1000, function(id) {
-        log.info('In event handler ' + count);
+        console.log('In event handler ' + count);
         count++;
         if (count === 10) {
             vertx.cancelTimer(id);
         }
     });

 # Writing TCP Servers and Clients

-Creating TCP servers and clients is incredibly easy with vert.x.
+Creating TCP servers and clients is very easy with Vert.x.

 ## Net Server

 ### Creating a Net Server

-To create a TCP server you invoke the `createNetServer` function on the `vertx` instance
+To create a TCP server you call the `createNetServer` method on your `vertx` instance.

     var server = vertx.createNetServer();